26 Interesting Facts About Saint Lucia

 The Sulphur Springs (Shutterstock)

-21. Saint Lucia is home to Black Bay, which, legend has it, is where infamous pirate Blackbeard stashed his treasure.
+22. Saint Lucia is home to Black Bay, which, legend has it, is where the infamous pirate Blackbeard stashed his treasure.
+Blackbeard was a notorious pirate who sailed and plundered ships on the Caribbean Sea in the early 18th century.

 The Saint Lucia Parrot